Particular/docs.particular.net/nservicebus/security/encryption.md

 #### Key identifier

-Each key needs an unique key identifier (`KeyIdentifier`).
-The key identifier is communicated in the message header meta data and provides the receiving endpoint information on which key to use for decryption.
+Each key needs an unique key ID (`KeyIdentifier`).
+The key ID is communicated in the message header meta data and provides the receiving endpoint information on which key to use for decryption.

 > Error: It is required to set the rijndael key identifier.

-NOTE: If a key identifier is not set then no encrypted messages can be send but received messages without a key identifier header will be decrypted using all keys in the configuration.
+NOTE: If a key ID is not set then no encrypted messages can be send but received messages without a key ID header will be decrypted using all keys in the configuration.

 > Error: Encrypted message has no 'NServiceBus.RijndaelKeyIdentifier' header.
 Possibility of data corruption.
 Upgrade endpoints that send messages with encrypted properties.

 NOTE: Key identifiers are only supported since v3.3.16+, v4.7.8+, v5.0.7, 5.1.5, 5.2.9 and newer.
-All previous versions support decrypting messages that have encrypted fragments but no key identifier header.
+All previous versions support decrypting messages that have encrypted fragments but no key ID header.

-#### Key identifier naming strategy
+#### Key ID naming strategy

-A key identifier identifies which key is used, it does not expose anything about the key itself.
+A key ID identifies which key is used, it does not expose anything about the key itself.

 Good strategies